Renal oncocytoma: Treatment

-Renal oncocytoma is considered benign, cured by nephrectomy.
+Renal oncocytoma is considered benign, cured by nephrectomy (partial if possible based upon size).
 There are some familial cases in which these tumors are multicentric rather than solitary.
 However, they may be resected to exclude a malignant tumor, e.g. renal cell carcinoma.

 Prognosis

 The overall five-year survival rate has been estimated to be 63%, with 100% disease-specific survival.